Fit4KIds/Fit4kids/README.md

 # Fit4kids
 All our apps for good content

-I have compiled all coding assets in this repository i have two folders. within Fit4Kids-master is the website, balsamiq, and the code that was modified in the appshed. within the Appshed there are all the files to do with our appshed.
+I have compiled all coding assets in this repository I have two folders.

+  Within Fit4Kids-master is the website, balsamiq, and the code that was modified in the appshed.

+  Within the Appshed there are all the files to do with our appshed.